-As with any other traffic accident, the first thing to do is assure everyone is okay.
-In a car versus bicycle situation, it's almost always going to be a factor of the cyclist sustaining injuries, but there are ways the driver might also be injured if they slammed on brakes or the airbags went off.
+As with any other traffic accident, the first thing to do is ensure everyone is okay.
+In a car versus bicycle situation, it's almost always going to be a factor of the cyclist sustaining injuries, but there are ways the driver might also be injured if they slammed on the brakes or the airbags went off.

-What a Cyclist Should Know if the Car Driver Is liable
+What a Cyclist Should Know if the Car Driver Is Liable